Who we are

 All cases are different, and we tailor our investigations to the nature of the concerns raised, thereby ensuring that a decision can be made as appropriately and speedily as possible.
 However, the following guideline may be helpful:

-- Stage 1 (Assessment and investigation) – completed within three months of the concerns first being raised with us.
+- Stage 1 (Assessment and investigation) – completed within four months of the concerns first being raised with us.

 - Stage 2 (Preliminary Investigation Committee) – completed within nine months of the concern first being raised with us.